-In March 2012 the UK’s first National Centre for Bowel Research and Surgical Innovation (NCBRSI) became operational.
+In March 2012 the UK’s first National Centre for Bowel Research and Surgical Innovation (NCBRSI) brought together various research disciplines under one roof.

 An analysis of research spend across all major research funders, including large charities such as CRUK and British Heart Foundation as well as bodies such as the Medical Research Council and the Wellcome Trust established: